Research Like a Pro® with DNA Study Group

 Weekly Lesson Format

 Each regular session, led by Diana and Nicole, is held virtually via Zoom and is approximately 2 hours long.
+The lessons are held at 12pm MT and 6pm MT, alternating each week.
 Each session will include:

--10-minute question and answer that came up during the previous assignment
+-10-15 minute lesson about a question that came up during the week

 -90-100 minute lesson taught by Diana or Nicole with breakout rooms and a break halfway through